askonomm/askodev/data/posts/siena.md

 ---

-I dog food Siena myself for this very website actually, in [Vau](https://github.com/askonomm/vau), my in-progress static site generator, and the above improvements are a direct result of me wanting to use Siena for my own purposes and finding it lacking.
+I dogfood Siena myself for this very website actually, in [Vau](https://github.com/askonomm/vau), my in-progress static site generator, and the above improvements are a direct result of me wanting to use Siena for my own purposes and finding it lacking.
 Dogfooding is great!